 One Australian study found that insomniacs tend to feel warmer in the evenings due to the inability to maintain their core internal body temperature, which may play a role in their inability to fall asleep.

 The ideal room temperature for sleep is between 62 and 70 degrees, depending on the season and your personal preference.
 If you want a go-to number to fall asleep quickly in five minutes or less, set it to 65 degrees.

 Another way to help this process along is to soak in a warm bath for about two hours before bedtime, further amplifying the temperature drop.
 Some sleep experts also suggest sleeping in the buff, since clothing can inhibit the natural process of evening out your body temperature as you rest.

 5. Sleep on hi-tech.

 While lights and tech devices can be sleep stealers, modern advancements hold sleep benefits as well.
 High-tech materials and customizable beds can help improve comfort, helping you fall asleep faster.

-Innovative fibers like Celliant may help you drift off sooner.
-Used in Amerisleep mattress covers, Celliant is a fabric infused with minerals that absorbs body heat and converts it to infrared waves.
-It’s been shown to help regulate body temperature (to avoid overheating) and to boost circulation.
-In one study, people fell asleep 15 minutes faster on a mattress with a Celliant cover.
+Innovative fibers like Celliant® may help you drift off sooner.
+Used in Amerisleep mattress covers, Celliant® is an FDA-determined technology infused with minerals that absorbs body heat and converts it to infrared energy.
+When your muscle and tissue absorb this energy, it increases blood flow and local circulation.
+That promotes deeper sleep and faster recovery.

 Adjustable beds also allow you to change the angle of your upper body and legs.
 This can be particularly helpful for people who experience conditions like lower back pain or swelling, since these adjustments can reduce back tension and promote circulation to improve comfort.
 Acid reflux keeps many people up as well, and elevating the upper body can make a significant difference.